diku-dk/SysDev/Readme.md

 parts of the GUI done by code.

-The "first version" of the app can be found in [Cookbook-GUI](Cookbook-GUI) folder If you place the `main.py` and `MyFirstAppGUI.ui` folder in a new python project you should be able to run the program and get something like this showing up on the screen:
+The "first version" of the app can be found in [Cookbook-GUI](Cookbook-GUI) folder If you place the `main.py` and `MyFirstAppGUI.ui` folder in a new Python project you should be able to run the program and get something like this showing up on the screen:

 ![First GUI](images/My-First-App-GUI-1.png)